n3rada/MSSQLand/README.md

 ## 📌 Documentation

+Built using `.NET Framework 4.8`, with assembly execution in mind.

 - For a full list of commands, arguments, and actions, check out [COMMANDS.md](./COMMANDS.md).
 - For an overview of the project structure, refer to [STRUCTURE.md](./STRUCTURE.md).